Semi-convection in rotating spherical shells: flows, layers and dynamos: Conclusions

+This distinction between convective and SSL regimes has not been documented in previous studies, which have primarily focused on a periodic box geometry.
+In rotationally constrained spherical flows, the tendency to form columnar structures is in competition with the radial merging and mixing behaviour of semi-convection, resulting in the jet-dominated regime where the SSL is significant.

-In general, the flow strength (measured by the Reynolds number) increases with forcing (measured by $\RB$).
+In general, the flow strength (measured by the Reynolds number) increases with forcing (measured by $\Rred$).
 When the SSL is large, the flow is dominated by zonal jets in the SSL, with convective motions confined to the inner convective region.
 As the SSL reduces in size, the relative strength of zonal jets reduces, with convective motions becoming dominant at the $h_{SSL}\sim(\Ek/\Pr)^{1/2}$ transition.
-All our simulations collapse onto a single master curve for Rossby number in terms of $\RB$, with the small-$\Ro$ regime applicable to gaseous planets associated with small $\RB$ and a large SSL.
+All our simulations collapse onto a single master curve for $\Ro$ in terms of the convective Rossby number $\sqrt{\Rat\Ek^2/\Pr}$, with rotationally constrained flows ($\Ro<0.1$) corresponding to the jet-dominated, wide-SSL regime.

 Magnetohydrodynamic simulations reveal that the flow regime (jet or convection-dominated) has a significant effect on the magnetic field.
 In the jet-dominated regime, the dynamo exists in the deep convection region, with the magnetic field smoothed out within the SSL, resulting in a weak surface field dominated by the dipolar, axisymmetric components.
-This smoothing in the SSL is more efficient than a simple insulating layer, resulting in stronger dipole and axisymmetry fractions, which implies that strong zonal flows in the SSL actively filter the field to produce a strong $l=1$, $m=0$ dominance.
-In convection-dominated simulations, the full multipolar field survives to the surface, with a relatively flat spectrum altered only by a very thin stably stratified thermal boundary layer.
+This smoothing in the SSL is more efficient than a simple insulating layer, resulting in stronger dipole and axisymmetry fractions, which implies that strong zonal flows in the SSL actively filter the field to produce a strong axial dipole dominance.
+In convection-dominated simulations, the full multipolar field survives to the surface, with a relatively flat spectrum barely altered by a very thin stably stratified thermal boundary layer.

+Stably stratified layers are thus good candidates to produce axisymmetric magnetic field similar to the one of Saturn.
+When the SSL is large enough to filter the magnetic field, while still keeping vigorous convection below, the system generates an axisymmetric planetary-like magnetic field.
+We note however, that even without the SSL, it is possible to generate a planetary-like magnetic field in a thin convective layer \citep[e.g.][]{schaeffer2025energetically}.